ncsuarc/website/content/about/officer_data/schmidt.md

 social:
   linkedin: "https://www.linkedin.com/in/hailey-schmidt-679a72193/"
 description: >
-  Leads the electrical team and works with imagery during flight tests.
+  Leads the electrical team, and also operates the autopilot system during test flights and competitions.
 ---